Renaissance (M People song): Critical reception

 Irish Evening Herald noted the "thudding pulse" of the song.
-Ben Thompson from The Independent viewed it as "very spirited" and a "potential single".
-Kingston Informer declared it as "a happening tune from a band who can do no wrong at the moment."
+Ben Thompson from The Independent described it as a "very spirited" and "potential single".
+Kingston Informer named it "a happening tune from a band who can do no wrong at the moment."
 Howard Cohen from The Miami Herald complimented its "steady drum kick, pumping bass and trance-like beat".
-A reviewer from Music & Media wrote that "the pineapple-shaped hairdo of Heather Small is the eyecatcher in the videos, and her massive voice the focal point for the ears, enjoying a renaissance of '70s disco."
-Andy Beevers from Music Week named it Pick of the Week in the category of Dance, saying "it looks certain to be another big hit".
-He added that "this piano-powered track, with its catchy "I'm coming home" hook, will be instantly familiar to many as the theme for the student documentary, The Living Soap."
+Pan-European magazine Music & Media wrote, "The pineapple-shaped hairdo of Heather Small is the eyecatcher in the videos, and her massive voice the focal point for the ears, enjoying a renaissance of '70s disco."
+Andy Beevers from Music Week gave it a top score of five out of five and named it Pick of the Week in the category of Dance, saying, "It looks certain to be another big hit".
+He noted that "this piano-powered track, with its catchy "I'm coming home" hook, will be instantly familiar to many as the theme for the student documentary, The Living Soap."
+James Hamilton from the Record Mirror Dance Update named it a "I'm coming home nagger" in his weekly dance column.

 Chart performance

 Out of the nine M People previous single releases at that point, this single was only the second to chart and peak in its first week (the only other single to do so at that point was predecessor "Don't Look Any Further").
 "Renaissance" entered the chart and peaked in its first week at number five with sales of 89,000 copies in its first week, but made a steady descent out of the chart within seven weeks.
 When "Renaissance" left the chart, it had sold in total 179,000 copies.
 In the two weeks prior to "Renaissance"'s release, Elegant Slumming climbed back into the Top Ten at eight climbing to six once the song had been released, then rising further once again to peak at number four weeks later.
 For the second time, M People recorded simultaneous single and album Top 10s for two weeks, being at numbers five and six respectively and at six and five respectively the week after in March 1994.
-"Renaissance" was also used as the theme tune to the BBC2 show "The Living Soap" which helped the single sales.
+"Renaissance" was also used as the theme tune to the BBC2 show The Living Soap which helped the single sales.